About this book

 The paperback edition includes a new cover and map, and an author’s note to provide background and context.
 Royalties from the sale of this book will go to Canadian Women for Women in Afghanistan.
 Parvana’s Fund supports education projects for Afghan women and children.

-Selected for the Bank Street College of Education's Book of the Month 2013
+- Commended Bank Street College of Education's Book of the Month, 2013

-Short-listed for the Manitoba Young Readers' Choice Award 2014
+- Short-listed Manitoba Young Readers' Choice Award, 2014

-Selected for the The Bankstreet College of Education Best Books of the Year 2013
+- Commended The Bankstreet College of Education Best Books of the Year, 2013

 - Commended Capitol Choices Noteworthy Titles for Children's and Teens List, 2013